XLESSGo/XLESS/PROTOCOL.md

 [bytes] Random padding
 ```

-If the status is OK, the server MUST then begin forwarding data between the client and the specified TCP address until either side closes the connection.
-If the status is Error, the server MUST close the QUIC stream.
+If the status is `OK`, the server **MUST** then begin forwarding data between the client and the specified TCP address until either party closes the connection.
+If the status is `Error`, the server **MUST** close the QUIC stream.

 ### UDP

-UDP packets MUST be encapsulated in the following UDPMessage format and sent over QUIC's unreliable datagram (for both client-to-server and server-to-client):
+UDP packets **MUST** be encapsulated in the following `UDPMessage` format and sent via QUIC's unreliable datagrams (both client-to-server and server-to-client):

 ```
 [uint32] Session ID